MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-windows-form-to-search-data.md

 This walkthrough uses SQL Server Express LocalDB and the Northwind sample database.

 1. If you don't have SQL Server Express LocalDB, install it either from the [SQL Server Express download page](https://www.microsoft.com/sql-server/sql-server-editions-express), or through the **Visual Studio Installer**.
-In the Visual Studio Installer, SQL Server Express LocalDB can be installed as part of the **Data storage and processing** workload, or as an individual component.
+In the **Visual Studio Installer**, you can intall SQL Server Express LocalDB as part of the **Data storage and processing** workload, or as an individual component.

 2. Install the Northwind sample database by following these steps:

     1. In Visual Studio, open the **SQL Server Object Explorer** window.
-(SQL Server Object Explorer is installed as part of the **Data storage and processing** workload in the Visual Studio Installer.)
+(SQL Server Object Explorer is installed as part of the **Data storage and processing** workload in the **Visual Studio Installer**.)
 Expand the **SQL Server** node.
 Right-click on your LocalDB instance and select **New Query...**.

        A query editor window opens.